Slackware ARM on a Raspberry Pi

-When you need to change from root user back to a normal user you should use the same 'su -' command followed by the normal users username.
-Use the following command (substituting your own username) to achieve this:
+When you need to change from root user back to a normal user you should use the 'exit' command, like this:

 You're now logged in as 'dave'.
-You will not be prompted for a password when changing from 'root' user to a normal user.
+You will not be prompted for a password when exiting from 'root' user back to a normal user.

 NB: Always remember, 'root' user is all powerful on a Linux system and should only be used when abolutely necessary!
 It is IMPORTANT never to use the 'root' user for doing things that you can do under a normal user account.